prometheusresearch/htsql/doc/tutorial.rst

    :cut: 2

 The *in* operator (``={}``) can be thought of as equality over a set.
-This example, we return departments that do not belong neither to the School of Engineering nor to the School of Natural Sciences:
+This example, we return departments that don't belong to either the School of Engineering or the School of Natural Sciences:

 .. htsql:: /department?school_code!={'eng','ns'}
    :cut: 4